deepjs/deepjs/DOCS/asynch/chains.md

 	## read entries

-		chain.each( callBack, { resultType: null || full } )
+		chain.each( callBack )

-			callBack receive the current entry value (i.e. forEach equivalent) resultType:"full"  will return the DeepQuery nodes themselves (not just the entries values)
+			callBack receive the current entry value (i.e. forEach equivalent)

 		chain.values( callBack )

 			callBack receive the array of current entries schemas

-		chain.paths( callBack )
+		chain.val( callBack )

-			callBack receive the array of current entries paths
+			callBack receive the holded object(s) (if chain hold a single object : will return this object. if chain hold an array : return this array)

 		chain.nodes( callBack )